Bülent Ecevit: Early life

 Mustafa Bülent was born 28 May 1925 in Istanbul to a middle-class family.
 He was named after his paternal grandfather Mustafa Şükrü Efendi, who was an Islamic scholar of Kurdish origin but born in a village in Kastamonu.
 Mustafa Şükrü's son and Bülent's father Fahri Ecevit was a professor of forensic medicine in Ankara University's Law School.
 Fahri later entered politics and served as a Republican People's Party member of parliament for Kastamonu between 1943-1950.
-His mother of Bosniak ancestry, Fatma Nazlı, was among the first women in Turkey to paint professionally.
+His mother Fatma Nazlı, was among the first women in Turkey to paint professionally.

-Bülent Ecevit's maternal great-grandfather was the Meccan Sheikh-ul-Islam Hacı Emin Pasha, who served to protect the holy sights of Hejaz in the Ottoman Empire.
+Bülent Ecevit's maternal great-grandfather was the Meccan Sheikh-ul-Islam Hacı Emin Pasha, who served to protect the holy sites of Hejaz in the Ottoman Empire.
 The inheritance of his estate, which consisted of approximately 110 decares of land and 99 acres of the Masjid an-Nabawi was left to him once Ecevit's mother died.
 One lawyer valued the estate at almost $2 billion, while unofficial valuation made by a Medina Court put it at $11 billion.
 In the end Ecevit donated the proceeds of the estate to the Directorate of Religious Affairs for the benefit of Turkish Hajjis, after his retirement from politics.

 Ecevit had no siblings or children.